 There is little published data on costal cartilage fractures.
 Most reported cases are in males and resulted from blunt trauma or a fall 1,2.

 Cowden syndrome, also known as multiple hamartoma syndrome, is characterized by multiple hamartomas throughout the body and increased risk of several cancers.

 Type 2 segmental Cowden syndrome is the association of Cowden syndrome with a Cowden nevus when it is considered a type of ...

 Coxa valga describes a deformity of the hip where there is an increased angle between the femoral neck and femoral shaft.

 Coxa valga is often associated with shallow acetabular angles and femoral head subluxation.

 neuromuscular disorders, e.g. cerebral palsy

-Coxa vara describes a deformity of the hip where the angle formed between the head and neck of the femur and its shaft (Mikulicz angle) is decreased, usually defined as less than 120 degrees.
+Coxa vara describes a deformity of the hip where the femoral neck-shaft angle is decreased, usually defined as less than 120 degrees.

 Cozen fracture or phenomenon is the valgus angulation deformity of the tibia following a proximal tibial metaphyseal fracture in children.